nvr-rug/src/README.md

 ## About the Author

 **Rik van Noord**, PhD student at University of Groningen, supervised by Johan Bos.
-Please see my [Personal website](http://rikvannoord.nl/) for more information.
+Please see my [personal website](http://rikvannoord.nl/) for more information.
 I'm happy to answer questions.